Full disclosure: I’m actually a massive cheapskate.

 - $199

-This company makes really high quality shoes for any price point, but the fact that their flagship Captain boot costs $199 is mind blowing.
-They have a couple of more expensive models like the American-made Vanguard but the vast majority of their footwear rests comfortably under the $200 threshold, including their moc toe Diplomat, plain toe President, and Chelsea boots.
+Thursday’s boots would be worth it if they were over 300 bucks, so the fact that their flagship Captain boot costs $199 is mind-blowing.
+They have a couple of more expensive models, like the American-made Vanguard, but the majority of their footwear rests comfortably under the $200 threshold, including their moc toe Diplomat, plain-toe President, and Chelsea boots.

-Thursday Boot Company ticks all of these boxes, plus the shoe has this really nifty dress boot/work boot hybrid aesthetic.
-Many find work boots too clunky for the city and dress boots to be too dainty for daily outdoor wear, but Thursday’s Captain melds these two styles and gives you the best of both worlds.
-It’s tough, but very comfortable due to the leather lining and shock absorbing insole — and with over a dozen leathers to choose from, yours can match with just about any outfit you can think of.
+The Captain broke ground by popularizing a really nifty dress boot/work boot hybrid aesthetic.
+Many find work boots too clunky for the city and dress boots too dainty for harder or more casual wear, but Thursday’s Captain melds these two styles to give you the best of both worlds.

 A comfortable, durable, and versatile cap toe boot handcrafted with quality leather from US hides and featuring Goodyear welt construction.
 The Captain is built to last — and match with anything.